Blogs

 Adding the post will bring up a modal for you to set your blog post information and the values for the properties that you might want to surface as dynamic content elsewhere related to that blog post.

-Blog articles have a number of fields that can be used as properties within Source: Blog and Source: Article as properties.
+Blog articles have a number of fields that can be used as properties within Source: Blog and Source: Article

 In order to populate the fields on your article, you go to page settings > fields and then fill in the data.
 Once saved and published your fields can be used as properties on the site within source blog or source article.